I can help!

 Module 2: Outdoor Activities and More Traveling

-Learning outcomes: Students discuss past outdoor activities and traveling and outdoor experience using past tense preterit and imperfect.
+Learning outcomes: Students discuss chores, activities some traveling experience using past tense preterit and imperfect.
 Students interact with other students and teacher about their past experiences using written and speaking form.
 They are introduce to hispanic literature.

 Module 3: Community Work and the Media